ihmeuw/vivarium_research/docs/source/gbd2019_models/causes/ihd/index.rst

   a.
 Angina; clinically diagnosed stable exertional angina pectoris or definite angina pectoris according to the Rose Angina Questionnaire, physician diagnosis, or taking nitrate medication for the relief of chest pain.
   b.
 Asymptomatic ischaemic heart disease following myocardial infarction; survival to 28 days following incident MI.
 The GBD study does not use estimates based on ECG evidence for prior MI, due to its limited specificity and sensitivity.
   c.
-Heart failure due to ischemic heart disease; The GBD case definition for heart failure impairment data sources includes studies in which heart failure was diagnosed clinically using structured criteria such as the Framingham_ or European Society of Cardiology_ criteria.
+Heart failure due to ischemic heart disease; The GBD case definition for heart failure impairment data sources includes studies in which heart failure was diagnosed clinically using structured criteria such as the Framingham or European Society of Cardiology criteria.
 Beginning in GBD 2016, we used ACC/AHA Stage C and above to capture both persons who are currently symptomatic and those who have been diagnosed with heart failure but are currently asymptomatic.

-.. _Framingham: McKee et al. N Engl J Med 1971; 285:1441-1446.
+[Framingham]_
-.. _Cardiology: Eur Heart J 2016; 37 (27): 2129-2200.
+[Cardiology]_

 **Input data:**\

-Apart from inpatient hospital and inpatient claims data, we did not include any data from sources other than the literature for myocardial infarction.
+Other than inpatient hospital and inpatient claims data, we did not include any data from sources other than the literature for myocardial infarction.

 The primary input for the asymptomatic ischaemic heart disease following myocardial infarction model are 28-day survivors calculated from the excess mortality estimates for the myocardial infarction model.
 We included data for excess mortality and standardised mortality ratio to inform the estimates of survival after myocardial infarction.